JP-MRPhys/world_model/README.md

 ###  Generative model
 ##### 1. Train VAE with random actions (need to select acceleration factor and centre fraction), save model as json format (to load multiple times)
 ##### 2. Check VAE recons: they are blurry (WIP need to optimize)
-##### 3. Generate series with random actions and k-spaces datasets to train probablistics RNN
+##### 3. Generate series with random actions "a" and recons datasets to obtain latent representation "z" required to train RNN

 ### MDN-RNN